bcgov/design-research-guide/docs/activities/remote-research.md

 - There is not enough budget to travel or you are restricted from traveling
 - Activities are more effective online

-When well planned, remote user research activities can be very effective at getting participants beyond merely answering questions and into the ‘sense making space’, where they attribute meaning and value to their experience.
+When well planned, remote design research activities can be very effective at getting participants beyond merely answering questions and into the ‘sense making space’, where they attribute meaning and value to their experience.

 ## Activities & Tools

-Video conferencing and other online collaboration tools are often top-of-mind when thinking about remote user research, but there are other ways to connect with participants:
+Video conferencing and other online collaboration tools are often top-of-mind when thinking about remote design research, but there are other ways to connect with participants:
 - Offline options like phone calls and mail
 - Communication that doesn't happen in real time, such as email or text messaging
 - Unmoderated activities where the participant completes a task, such as a card sort, without a researcher present